 I, the undersigned, understand and will abide by the above Terms and Conditions for the use of USD #429 Troy Public Schools technology resources, networks and the Internet.
 I further understand that any violation of the policies above is unethical and may also constitute a criminal offense.
 Should I commit any violation, my access privileges may be revoked and/or appropriate disciplinary as well as legal action taken.

+I understand and will comply with the conditions listed above.

-Student Name Parent Name Student Signature Date Parent Signature Date
+Student Name Parent Name

+Student Signature Date Parent Signature Date